UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

     * Balanced Mode: Base damage reduced from 15 to 7.
 Still stronger than the plasma rifle, but not by nearly as much.
 * CELL CANNON: Ray's explosive weapon.
 Awkwardly placed in the plasma slot but cell ammo comes in bigger packages, meaning he can get more value out of them.
 	* Change: Moved from Slot 5 to Slot 6 for ammo consistency reasons.
-	* Balanced Mode: Uses 5 cells (up from 1) because effectively infinite rockets is a bit much.
+	* Balanced Mode: Uses 5 cells (up from 1) because effectively infinite rockets is a bit much, and it does less damage.
 * BFG 9002: An upgrade to the BFG 9000, it does less direct hit damage, but far more tracer damage.
     * Balanced Mode: Uses 50 cells per shot (up from 25), meaning that you've got to commit to using this thing.